mevdschee/type-clipboard.sh/README.md

 ## Requirements

- This script does not work on Gnome as it does not use X11, but Wayland.
+Warning: This script does not work on Gnome as it does not use X11, but Wayland.

 - X11 window manager, such as Cinnamon or XFCE*
 - `xdotool` (for window selection and typing)